matiollipt/GO-graph-definition-text-transformer/README.md

 go_df.to_csv(home_dir.joinpath("data/go_df.csv"), index=False)
 ```

-Before proceeding, we will make some modifications in our dataset: renaming the **definition** column to *text*, converting the **aspect** column to a **categorical data type** while mapping the aspects to numeric labels and keeping only these two columns for the downstream tasks:
+Before proceeding, we will make some modifications in our dataset: renaming the **definition** column to *text*, and converting the **aspect** column to a **categorical data type** while mapping the aspects to numeric labels and keeping only these two columns for the downstream tasks:

 ```python
 # loading saved dataframe with GO graph nodes' attributes